EvanYang0527/JobseekerBackend/README.md

 ### `POST /api/ragflow/query`
 Forwards the request body to the configured RAGFlow query endpoint.
 The response from RAGFlow is returned unchanged.

+### `POST /api/ragflow/woop`
+Builds a WOOP (Wish, Outcome, Obstacle, Plan) prompt from the provided learner profile and forwards it to the configured RAGFlow endpoint.
+The request body must include:

+- `personalInfo` – Required.
+A string, array, or object describing the learner (for example name, role, or background details).
+- `currentSkill` – Required.
+The learner's current skill or proficiency description.
+- `goals` – Required.
+Target outcomes for the learner.
+Provide a string or an array of goal statements.
+- `timeframe` – Optional.
+One of `24h`, `4w`, `3-12m`, or `none`.
+Defaults to `none` when omitted.
+- `resources` – Optional.
+Array of learning resources retrieved from your vector database.
+Each entry can include `title`, `url`, `summary`, and other descriptive metadata.
+These are referenced in the generated plan.
+- `ragflow` – Optional.
+Object used to control how the prompt is merged into the outgoing RAGFlow payload.
+Supply `payload` to start from a predefined payload, `promptField` to inject the prompt into a nested property (dot notation), or set `appendAsMessage` to `true` to append the prompt to an existing `messages` array.
+When omitted the service sends `{ "query":
+  "<prompt>" }`.

+The endpoint returns the raw response from RAGFlow, which should contain the generated WOOP report.

 ### `GET /api/ragflow/datasets`
 Retrieves dataset information from RAGFlow.
 This endpoint requires the `RAGFLOW_DATASETS_PATH` environment variable.